 - They’re not a member of IPATA.

 - You must request a quote and have a consultation to get a cost estimate.

 - Their service is only available in the United States and Canada.

-- The company website is very simple; it doesn’t have an FAQ page or offers many details about the company.
+- The company website is very simple; it doesn’t have an FAQ page or offer many details about the company.

 - Their primary focus is shipping dogs – though they do ship cats and other animals.

 If you’re willing to pay the cost for a solo journey, Royal Paws is a good fit for ground transportation.
 Unfortunately, the company doesn’t offer pricing on its website; you’ll need to have a consultation with the company to get an estimate.
 If you’re looking for something less expensive, more budget-friendly options are available.

 The biggest downside to transporting a pet by air is all the paperwork and complicated processes, which can be very time-consuming.
 Happy Tails Travel, Inc. relieves that stress by handling your pet’s air travel logistics.
 They’ve been in business since 1995 and claim a 100% safety record.

 - Domestic and international shipping services are available.